Nilongg/electricity_price_info/README.md

 ## How to Run 🏃

+The main runnable file is:

+- electricity_price_native.php

-- This project is intended to be served with any web server that supports PHP.
+Serve it using any web server that supports PHP.

-### Example setups ⚙️:
+### Example setups ⚙️

 - Apache (recommended, used during development)